Gyrokinetic flux-driven simulations in mixed TEM/ITG regime using a delta-f PIC scheme with evolving background: Numerical methods

 \section{Numerical methods}

-Under the delta-f splitting defined by Eq.(\ref{eq:deltaf}), it is common practice to choose $f_0=f_{\rm eq}$, where $f_{\rm eq}$ is an equilibrium distribution of the unperturbed system in the absence of the heat source term $S_{\rm H}$.
+Under the delta-f splitting defined by Eq.(\ref{eq:deltaf}), we choose $f_0=f_{\rm eq}$, where $f_{\rm eq}$ is an equilibrium distribution of the unperturbed system in the absence of the heat source term $S_{\rm H}$.
 This implies that $f_{\rm eq}$ has to be a function of the constants of motion of the unperturbed system.
 Namely, the modified canonical toroidal momentum~\cite{Angelino2006} $\psih{}=\psi + F(\psi)\vp{}/\Omega_{\rm c} + \psi_{0corr}$, the kinetic energy $\ee{}$, and the magnetic moment $\mu$.
-Here, $F(\psi)$ is the poloidal current flux function, as it appears in the relation for the axisymmetric equilibrium magnetic field $\vec{B}=F(\psi)\nabla\varphi+\nabla\psi\times\nabla\varphi$, and $\psi_{0corr}$ is a correction term that results in $\psih{}\sim\psi$ on average along unperturbed trajectories.
+Here, $F(\psi)$ is the poloidal current flux function, as it appears in the representation of the axisymmetric equilibrium magnetic field $\vec{B}=F(\psi)\nabla\varphi+\nabla\psi\times\nabla\varphi$, and $\psi_{0corr}$ is a correction term that results in $\psih{}\sim\psi$ on average along unperturbed trajectories.
 Under the Monte-Carlo interpretation~\cite{Aydemir1994}, $f_0$ serves as a control variate, provided that the delta-f assumption

 holds.
 However, when profiles evolve secularly over long simulation times, this assumption may not hold and in that case $f_0$ fails to be an optimal control variate that reduces noise.
 This motivates the introduction of an explicit time dependence in $f_0$.
 Thus, the control variate used in this work takes the form of a `canonical Maxwellian'~\cite{Angelino2006}: